ajinkya-devops/techwisdombyajinkya/_posts/2017-09-11-Container-Orchestration-Using-Rancher.md

 <p align="justify">If you see that you are using most of the memory or if your CPU is running continuously hot, you may want to launch more nodes to reduce container density and spread out the load.
 You can react quickly to load spikes by provisioning more compute nodes right from Rancher's UI. </p>

-<p align="justify">Once the spikes abate, you can shut down any additional nodes by visiting the **Hosts** page, locating your host, and clicking the **Deactivate** icon (the box with two vertical lines, as shown in the following figure: </p>
+<p align="justify">Once the spikes abate, you can shut down any additional nodes by visiting the <b>Hosts</ b> page, locating your host, and clicking the **Deactivate** icon (the box with two vertical lines, as shown in the following figure: </p>

 ![placeholder](../assets/img/Post_Images/2017-09-11-Container-Orchestration-Using-Rancher/8.png "Rancher UI")